-Expected changes with Dropbox for macOS on File Provider
+Expected changes with Dropbox on File Provider

 person icon